mozilla/WebGameStub/README.md

 It's about having an easier starting point than a blank canvas.
 It's about not having to spend your time stitching together the usual cross-browser bits associated with bootstrapping an app on the web.

 WebGameStub is not a framework but rather a collection of files that help you get your project started quickly with some best practices.
-Use as much or as little of it as you desire.
+With the notable exception of require.js, pretty much anything in the www/ directory can be deleted if desired.

 ### What WebGameStub Gets You